How will recruiters continue to adapt in 2023?

 Getting on the digital bandwagon, for starters, involves optimizing the application process for mobile devices.
 Emails aren’t entirely a thing of the past, but for the Zoomers, applying with only a few taps on their devices is the way to go.
 Social media is an excellent platform and a much better option for them.

 Also, they’d much rather consume content about your clients’ companies via video.
-Large walls of text on the brands’ about and career pages isn’t really their cup of tea.
+Large walls of text on the brands’ about and career pages aren’t really their cup of tea.
 A brief but insightful video on a potential employer and their culture works like a charm.

 Make the necessary changes to attract them as much as possible.